 - Remove and invest retirement funds outside the family business

-- Establish a board of directors including a minimum of three independent members
+- Establish a board of directors or advisory board including independent members

 - Create a written strategic plan for the family business that all shareholders, board and management agree on